Types of Chemotherapy

 Besides being classified as cell cycle specific or non-specific agents, cytotoxic drugs are also classified based on their biochemical structure and mechanism of action.

-Alkylating agents (AA) are highly reactive, cytotoxic compounds that inhibit cell replication by damaging DNA, RNA and proteins in all phases of the cell cycle.
+Alkylating agents (AA) are highly reactive, cytotoxic, cell cycle non-specific compounds that inhibit cell replication by bonding to DNA, RNA and proteins in all phases of the cell cycle.

 Antimetabolites are biochemical imposters that compete with the physiologic molecules necessary for normal cell function and replication.
 They often act by damaging DNA, corrupting RNA or impeding key enzymatic reactions.